tendermint/farming/docs/How-To/farming_plans.md

 # Farming Plans

 There are two different types of farming plans in the farming module.
-Where as a public farming plan can only be created through governance proposal, a private farming plan can be created with any account.
-The plan creator's account is used as distributing account FarmingPoolAddress that will be distributed to farmers automatically.
+Whereas a public farming plan can only be created through governance proposal, a private farming plan can be created with any account or an entity.
+Read [spec](https://github.com/tendermint/farming/blob/master/x/farming/spec/01_concepts.md) documentation for more information about the plan types.

-In this documentation, there are sample data provided in JSON structure that are needed to test the functionality by using farming command line interfaces.
+In this tutorial, some sample data in JSON structure are provided.
+We will use command-line interfaces to test the functionality.

 ## Table of Contetns